HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -ringAPIVersion <value>
     ```

-    Use this attribute to specify the host name of the target environment of the subscriber:
+    Use this attribute to specify the subscriber ID against which the find mismatch needs to be triggered:

     ```
     -subscriberId <value>
     ```

-    Use this attribute to specify the subscriber ID against which the mismatch needs to be triggered:

 -   **Commands:**